Overnight care for the elderly

 How to care for an elderly relative overnight

-• Ensuring they’re receiving enough fresh air and exercise
+- Ensure they’re having enough fresh air and exercise during the day

 Everyone’s sleep patterns are different.
 However, it’s safe to say that most of us enjoy an uninterrupted period of sleep on a typical night.
-It’s important that you do not model your expectations of the type of care your loved one requires overnight on your own sleep patterns.
+It’s important that you do not model your expectations of the type of care required overnight on your own sleep patterns, if you’re not the one in need of care.

 As we noted, getting older means our sleep patterns change, sometimes dramatically, particularly if there are other medical conditions such as dementia and incontinence to contend with.

-Monitor your loved one to observe how active they’re overnight.
-Waking once or twice is normal, but any more than this could mean your loved one needs a night carer, someone who can tend to their needs when they wake up.
+Monitor your or your loved one’s sleep habits to observe overnight acitivity.
+Waking once or twice is normal, but any more than this could suggest a night carer is needed.

-Make sure you have a clear understanding of your loved one’s nighttime needs so you can support them accordingly.
-You don’t want them missing out on the support they truly need.
-But, at the same time, you won’t want to pay for an overnight carer if it’s not something they require regularly.
+You don’t want to be missing out on support that’s truly needed.
+But, at the same time, you won’t want to pay for an overnight carer if it’s not something that’s required regularly so really understanding the level of need is key.

 Ways to monitor sleep